 For the purpose of this document, the focus is on SDG Goal 3: Ensure healthy lives and promote well-being for all at all ages.
 In 2016, the National Bureau of Statistics conducted SGD baseline study that came out with a report that still is the most recent document containing status of health in Nigeria according to the SGD indicators.
 The report states maternal mortality rate in Nigeria as 243 per 100, 000 births, and proportion of births attended by skilled health personnel at about 58%.
 Under-5 mortality is high at 89 per1000 births; malaria incidence is approximately a 100 males per 1000 population and 96 females per 1000.
 One of the startling statistics is the number of people requiring interventions against neglected tropical diseases is over 15, 005, 034 for males and 15, 077, 209 for females.
 Number of deaths due to road traffic injuries is over 5000 for both male and female.
 These are just a few of the statistics reported, showing the magnitude of work still yet to be done for the SDGs to be met by the target year 2030 without “leaving anyone behind”.

-The health program will be centred on providing support for the total health and well-being of target beneficiaries of PF in order for them to thrive.
+The health program is focused on providing support for the total health and well-being of target beneficiaries of PF in order for them to thrive.
 Total health and well-being encompass the physical, mental, social well-being and not merely the absence of disease or infirmity (according to WHO definition of health).
 The specific objectives include: